AnasBarakat01/Best-Scenario-of-SignUp-LogIn/README.md

 # Best-Scenario-of-SignUp-LogIn
 # Description :
-  In this tutorial I'm talking about the best way user can enter your webiste and create an account.
+  In this tutorial I'm talking about the best way user can enter your website  and create an account.
   How to validate the data user has entered in the sign up process ?
 How can you guarantee that email-address user has entered ,while creating a new account, is his own and this email is real (Email Verification) ?
 As you will see email Verification can done by several methods.
 I'm using the method of "Activation Link" sent to user mail.
   I also use Activity Diagrams to provide you with a full imagination of the Sign up and Login scenario.
   What edits should be made to my database for the Email Verification process ?